 Did PSNH make an effort to test and implement practicable technological or operational solutions to achieve significant mercury reductions prior to the construction and operation of the scrubber technology at Merrimack Station ?
-If so, please provide a detailed explanation of any such solutions that were tested and/or implemented and any and all documentation associated with the testing and implementation of such solutions and the results of such solutions.
+If so, please provide a detailed explanation of any such solutions that were tested and/or implemented and any and all documentation associated with the testing and implementation of such solutions.